sahanrashmikaslk/MovieLens_MapReduce-Java/README.md

 - **Java**: Java Development Kit (JDK) installed to compile the Java code.
 - **Python**: Python with `matplotlib` installed to visualize the results.

-Absolutely!
-Here’s a **step-by-step guide** for your README that starts **from installing WSL and Ubuntu on Windows** and continues through the Hadoop + MapReduce MovieLens project setup, in a style similar to your weather assignment example.

 ---

 ## Setup Instructions